 The Nature Conservancy (TNC) purchased several tracts of land in the Gustavus area from the Mental Health Trust; the recording of the title included deed language stating that the land will be managed consistent with the management of the critical habitat area.
 These lands (Map 1) were transferred to the Alaska Dept. of Natural Resources for ADF&G under an agreement that the lands would be included in the Dude Creek CHA.
-The (Tracts A and B of Gustavus Flats, Trust Land Survey No. 2004-01, 1,279.09 acres and portions of Sec 14, T 40 S, R 58 E, CRM 160 acres) 1429.09 acres are located south of the CHA between the original boundary and the mean high tide line (MHT).
-Although these lands are now in state ownership and subject to a conservation easement, it requires an act of the Legislature to change the boundaries of the CHA.
+The 1429.09 acres (Tracts A and B of Gustavus Flats, Trust Land Survey No. 2004-01, 1,279.09 acres and portions of Sec 14, T 40 S, R 58 E, CRM 160 acres) are located south of the CHA between the original boundary and the mean high tide line (MHT).